 - Can students use the BPL Tech Card at home?

 Absolutely!
 In fact, we encourage students to use their cards at home for assistance with project work.
 Students can also access downloadable materials, such as eBooks, audiobooks, music and more with their Tech Cards.

 Online at www.bentonvillelibrary.org/student-portal.

-Enter the 14-digit Tech Card barcode number (no spaces) and generic PIN (1234), when required.
+Enter the 9-digit student ID (Bentonville Schools) or 14-digit Tech Card barcode number and generic PIN (1234), when required.

 - What is the PIN?

 - What if the student wants to use the BPL Tech Card at home?